UTexas

 2. Other units administering a location for banners may limit the time each banner may hang.
 Any such time limit will be applied without discrimination to all organizations, except that academic or administrative units may be given preference.

-5. The dean of students will maintain, on a website or on a flyer or pamphlet available at the dean of students' office:
+5. The Dean of Students will maintain, on a website or on a flyer or pamphlet available at the Dean of Students' office:

 1. a list of outdoor temporary banner spaces where banners may be hung;